fabfianda/redo/README.md

-Stack based port of jekor/redo
+## Stack based port of jekor/redo

+# Installation

+- stack build
+- stack run install

+From there you can just use: redo ...